-OVERVIEW: Directed by Jerry Moss and his wife, Ann, the Moss Foundation gives away a million or two annually, mainly to various Los Angeles area outfits.
+OVERVIEW: Directed by Jerry Moss and his wife, Ann, the Moss Foundation makes between $1 and $2 million in grants annually, primarily to various Los Angeles area organizations.

-As a music mogul, Moss has unsurprisingly keyed in on music and arts philanthropy.
-In Los Angeles, this has included recent sums to Hammer Museum, Geffen Playhouse, the Los Angeles Opera Company, and the Performing Arts Center of Los Angeles County, MoCA, LACMA and Mr. Holland's Opus Foundation, a non-profit which provides musical instruments.
-Annual sums have rarely exceeded $50,000 in recent years.
+As a music mogul, Moss unsurprisingly supports music and arts philanthropy.
+In Los Angeles, this has included grants to Hammer Museum, Geffen Playhouse, the Los Angeles Opera Company, and the Performing Arts Center of Los Angeles County, MoCA, LACMA and Mr. Holland's Opus Foundation, a non-profit which provides musical instruments.
+Annually, grants rarely exceed $50,000.

 The foundation also supports music education, including Adopt the Arts Foundation in West Hollywood, a nonprofit founded by a former Guns N' Roses drummer that supports arts programs in public elementary schools, and A Window Between Worlds in Venice, an arts program for domestic violence victims.
 It has also made grants to New Roads School in Santa Monica, where in 2013, the Ann and Jerry Moss Theater opened to the public.
 The space is part of the larger Herb Alpert Educational Village on the school's campus.